Takashima, Nagasaki (Kitamatsuura)

 Takashima (鷹島町, Takashima-chō) was a town located in Kitamatsuura District, Nagasaki Prefecture, Japan.

 As of 2003, the town had an estimated population of 2,763 and a density of 161.39 persons per km^{2}.
 The total area was 17.12 km^{2}.
+As of 2025, the population decreased to 1,622.

 On January 1, 2006, Takashima, along with the town of Fukushima (also from Kitamatsuura District), was merged into the expanded city of Matsuura.

-Technically an island, Takashima is linked to mainland Kyūshū by a bridge.
+Technically an island, Takashima is linked to mainland Kyūshū by Takashima-Hizen Ohashi Bridge, which was completed in 2009.